 Repeat until drift is below a limit

 Select this option to have autofocus repeated if the drift, in nanometers per second, is above the limit that you enter in the text box.
-The option is available only when autofocusing at each piece.
+The option is available both when autofocusing at each piece and when using autofocus together with image shift in blocks, but is not available when just focusing in blocks.
 The program will repeat the autofocus up to five times if necessary, then go on to acquire the piece.
 You must have the Drift Protection option in the focus menu selected for this operation to work.

 Realign with image shift up to a limit

 This option can be used to deal with several problems with stage montages: irregular movements that produce variable amounts of overlap; long-term drift that results in overlaps between very long columns being inadequate because a long interval passes between successive passes up the column; and even some inaccuracy in the stage calibration.
 For every piece after the first one, the program picks an adjacent, already-acquired piece to align to, moves the stage to the target location of the piece to be acquired (based on the actual position at which the neighbor was acquired), autofocuses if that option is selected, then sets image shift in order to take an image that overlaps as much as possible with the one from the adjacent piece.
 The amount to shift is limited by the number in the text box, in microns.
 The image is aligned and image shift is then set to take a picture that is in exactly the right location relative to the neighbor.
 However, if the alignment shift is larger than the percentage indicated in the text box for Maximum alignment shift as % of piece, then it will be ignored.

 This option cannot be used together with either focusing in blocks or image shifting in blocks.
 Using image shift here can be slow because of the settling time required after an image shift; see the note at the beginning of this page.
 I